Engoo Blog Language Tips

 Nut

-“Nut” is an informal word for someone who is crazy or insane.
-When used together with a hobby, it means the person has a very intense interest in it.
+“Nut” is a very informal word for someone mentally unwell.
+When used together with a hobby, however, it means the person has a very intense interest in it.

 Snob

-"Snob" is another term that was originally only negative.
-Traditionally, snobs are people who think they are better than others in some way.
+In its original meaning, snobs are people who think they're better than others in some way.

-However, it is also commonly used to mean that someone knows a lot about something and does not accept low-quality versions of it.
+However, it's also commonly used to refer to someone who knows a lot about something and doesn't accept low-quality versions of it.

 Fanboy/Fangirl